 The BT-30 Headstock – https://glockcnc.com/bt30-taig-sherline-headstock/

 In watching the video on the GlockCNC BT-30 headstock, I agree with everything he says.
 I too like and use the Tormach Tooling System in my R8 spindle, however it has flaws.
 For me it’s the runout issue.
 There are just to may parts between the bearings and the cutter in the TTS.
 Using a BT-30 spindle upgrade makes so much more sense.
 The tooling is very reasonably priced compared to the level of accuracy.
 I took a look around the internet and I can get .0001″ runout tooling for around $50 and used name brand for about the same.
 I also love the idea of placing the tooling so far up into the bearings.
 That also makes great sense.
-I’m willing to give up the dual contact benefits of the TTS in order to put the load higher into the bearings and get ride of extra parts, like in the TTS, to gain accuracy.
+I’m willing to give up the dual contact benefits of the TTS in order to put the load higher into the bearings and get rid of extra parts, like in the TTS, to gain even more accuracy.
 Here’s the other feature I like; dual bearings to hold the tooling.
 We all know commercial spindles use two or more bearings on the load end of the spindle.
-With GlockCNC doing the same thing and moving the tooling taper up into those bearings, it’s now more akin to a commercial spindle unit.
+With GlockCNC doing the same thing and moving the tooling taper up into those bearings, it’s now more akin to a commercial spindle units performance.
 This is simply impossible to do with the R8 system.
-The taper is so short, that only a small part of an R8 taper could set inside the bearing area.
-Most R8 spindles don’t even allow that anyway.
-The only downside to this was that I dragged my feet and ordered one of these headstocks kind of late.
+The taper is so short.
+Only a small part of an R8 taper could sit inside the bearing area.
+Most R8 spindles seat the R8 tool way outside of the bearings.
+The only downside to this was, I dragged my feet and ordered one of these headstocks kind of late.
 But that’s ok, I’m confident that it was worth the investment.
 (By the way, I opted for the ABEC7 precision matched angular contact bearings.
 It was a bigger investment for sure, but I always try to buy “best in breed” when I can afford it.
 It seems to payoff in the long run.)

 The 5C Headstock – https://glockcnc.com/5c-headstock-jaw-chuck-ready-sherline-taig/